louismeunier/notes/Analysis 3/analysis3.typ

   We employ the "good set strategy"; fix some $x in RR$ and let $ Sigma := {B in borel : B + x in borel}.
   $
-  One can check that $Sigma$ a $sigma$-algebra, and so $Sigma subset.eq borel$.
+  We have by construction $Sigma subset.eq borel$.
+One can check too that $Sigma$ a $sigma$-algebra.
 But in addition, its easy to see that ${(a, b) : a <b in RR} subset.eq Sigma$, since a translated interval is just another interval, and since these sets generate $borel$, it must be further that $borel subset.eq Sigma$, completing the proof.
 ]

 #proof[(of the proposition) Let $c = mu((0, 1])$, noting that $c > 0$ (why?
 Consider what would happen if $c = 0$).